DevLuanLima/DotNetCore-CleanArchitecture/README.md

 # DotNetCore-CleanArchitecture

-This Application in Asp.Net Core WebAPI, is using the last .Net 7 (at this moment).
+The Asp.Net Core WebAPI application currently employs the latest .Net 7 framework.
-In this project is using these tecnologies and tools:
+The project leverages the following technologies and tools:

 ## Tecnologies and tools
 * Clean Architecture